sap-tutorials/Tutorials/tutorials/abap-environment-business-partner/abap-environment-business-partner.md

   - Return business partner id after creation

 Create all ABAP artifacts with namespace `Z...` for local development.
-In this tutorial, wherever `XXX` appears, use a number (e.g. `000`).
+In this tutorial, wherever `XXX` appears, use a number e.g. `000`.

 ---

 [ACCORDION-BEGIN [Step 1: ](Download service metadata)]
   1. Copy the service URL from communication arrangement on S/4 HANA Cloud system in a browser.

-  2. Remove `–api` in the link and add `/$metadata` at the end of the link and press enter.
+  2. Remove `-api` from your URL an add `/$metadata` at the end of the link and press enter.
+Login with your communication user and password.

       ![Download Service Metadata](Metadata1.png)

-  3. Right click on the page and save the Metadata as a `.edmx` file.
+  3. Do a right click on the page and save the Metadata as a `.edmx` file.

       ![Save Service Metadata](Metadata2.png)